 Yes, we took on the Pinterest Easter bunnies.
 Have you seen them, pinned on everyone’s holiday boards?
 Turns out that picture is actually of a bunny cookie, and these sad rolls are more an accurate visual of how things would turn out.
 But, I’m happy to tell you that after making dozens upon dozens of rolls, we have some tips to help you make some cute little bunnies.

 However, I won’t lie to you (it is Easter, after all) that they are a little tricky.
 And you may have some rolls that end up a little wonky.
 But, as my children oohed and ahhed over even the misshapen ones, I could see we had a winner idea.

-I made the bunnies with both the whole wheat brioche dough and the bread flour dough.
-The bread flour made slightly better bunnies – the ears held their shape a bit better, but I will admit the brioche made for a tastier treat (especially coated in sugar).
+I made the bunnies with the whole wheat brioche dough, the challah dough, and the master dough.
+The master dough made slightly better bunnies – the ears held their shape a bit better, but I will admit the brioche made for a tastier treat (especially coated in sugar).
 Whichever dough you use, make sure it is very cold (chilled at least overnight).

 Let the bunnies cool slightly on the baking sheet.
 If desired, you can use a pastry brush to brush them lightly with melted butter, and then roll the bunnies into granulated sugar, or sprinkle them lightly with the sugar.
 You may have to re-poke the eye holes both after they come out of the oven, and after rolling them in sugar.

 (Of course, if you are getting frustrated at any point, you can roll the 2 ounce portions into balls, and bake them into circles.
 Then, brush with butter and roll into sugar, and serve!
 Easy sugared brioche rolls for breakfast or Easter brunch.)